-The AD7710 provides a number of calibration options that can be programmed via the on-chip control register.
+The AD7711 provides a number of calibration options that can be programmed via the on-chip control register.
 A calibration cycle may be initiated at any time by writing to this control register.
 The part can perform self-calibration using the on-chip calibration microcontroller and SRAM to store calibration parameters.
-Other system components may also be included in the calibration loop to remove offset and gain errors in the input channel, using the system calibration mode.
-Another option is a background calibration and updates the calibration coefficients.
-Once the part is in this mode, the user does not have to issue periodic calibration commands to the device or to recalibrate when there is a change in the ambient temperature or power supply voltage.
+Other system components may also be included in the calibration loop to remove offset and gain errors in the input channel using the system calibration mode.
+Another option is a background calibration mode where the part continuously performs self-calibration and updates the calibration coefficients.
+Once the part is in this mode, the user does not have to issue periodic calibration commands to the device or recalibrate when there is a change in the ambient temperature or power supply voltage.

-The AD7710 gives the user access to the on-chip calibration registers, allowing the microprocessor to read the device calibration coefficients and also to write its own calibration coefficients to the part from prestored values in E^2PROM .
-This gives the microprocessor much greater control over the AD7710's calibration procedure.
-It also means that the user can verify that the calibration is correct by comparing the coefficients after calibration with prestored values in E^2PROM .
+The AD7711 gives the user access to the on-chip calibration registers, allowing the microprocessor to read the device calibration coefficients and also to write its own calibration coefficients to the part from prestored values in E^2 PROM.
+This gives the microprocessor much greater control over the AD7711's calibration procedure.
+It also means that the user can verify the calibration is correct by comparing the coefficients after calibration with prestored values in E^2 PROM.

-The AD7710 can be operated in single-supply systems if the analog input voltage does not go more negative than -30 mV.
+The AD7711 can be operated in single-supply systems provided that the analog input voltage does not go more negative than -30 mV.
 For larger bipolar signals, a V{SS} of -5 V is required by the part.
-For battery operation, the AD7710 also offers a programmable standby mode that reduces idle power consumption to typically 7 mW.
+For battery operation, the AD7711 also offers a programmable standby mode that reduces idle power consumption to typically 7 mW.